What you will learn:

 Yellow leaves, slow growth, or poor flowering may indicate a nutrient deficiency.

-How to choose the best natural fertilizer
+How to choose the right natural fertilizer for each plant

 The choice depends mainly on three factors: